 Art history careers

-A degree in art history can lead to a wide range of art-related careers.
-Or, depending on your other major (and other program, if you’re studying a dual degree), the Art History major can provide you with a fresh and unique perspective to take into any field – even industries that, on the surface, don’t seem to relate to art history at all.
+This major can lead to a wide range of art-related career paths.
+Or, depending on your other major (and other program, if you’re studying a dual degree), Art History courses can provide you with a fresh and unique perspective to take into any field – even industries that, on the surface, don’t seem to relate to art history at all.

 gallery assistants and directors